 Sound Devices: Assonance, Consonance, and Alliteration

 “The African Beggar” is a challenging and thought-provoking poem that demands careful attention and reflection.
-By employing vivid imagery, evocative language, and subtle poetic devices, Raymond Tong has created a lasting portrait of a marginalized individual and a powerful commentary on the human condition.
+Raymond Tong, through his masterful command of vivid imagery, evocative language, and subtle poetic devices, crafts a lasting portrait of a marginalized individual.
+The poem serves as a powerful commentary on the human condition, inviting us to examine our perceptions of poverty, the complexities of human dignity, and the uncomfortable truths about societal indifference.
+It is a poem that lingers in the mind, prompting continued contemplation long after the final lines are read.